This article is for admins of professional plans.

 Admin-assisted recovery for members of professional plans

 Note: Admin-assisted recovery is turned on for the plan by default.
-Members will be informed in the web app and must acknowledge this message to enable the feature in their account.
+The web app notifies members, and they must acknowledge this message to turn on the feature in their account.
 If a plan member turned off admin-assisted recovery before they forgot their Master Password, they won't be able to use this option to regain access to their account.

 How plan members can turn on admin-assisted recovery

-Once enabled, the member must still be part of your team to send a recovery request, as this feature is disabled after the member is removed from the plan.
+Once turned on, the member must still be part of your team to send a recovery request because this feature is turned off after you remove the member from the plan.

 In addition to admin-assisted recovery, members can set up the account recovery key to help regain access to their accounts if they forget their Master Password.
 Members can also download and log in to the Dashlane mobile app.
 If members turn on biometrics and Biometric recovery in the mobile app, they can reset their Master Password using their fingerprint or face.